-- Salaries and Benefits.
-A compensation study was done in 2022 and employee wages have been adjusted accordingly.
-A change was made to discontinue the allocation of an employee's wages and benefits.
-Each employee's total wages and benefits are shown in their home department.
-The 2024 budget includes \$60,000 for merit increases which will be allocated according to personnel evaluations.
-This equates to an average 3% merit increase. - Judicial Travel and Training (10-42-230).
+- Judicial Travel and Training (10-42-230).
 Travel and training costs for the judge are split between four cities. - Administrative Elections (10-43-316).
 Elections are held every two years.
 This is an election year, and this account has a budget of \$20,000 for 2024. - Administrative Transfer to Recreation Fund (10-43-841).
 The Recreation fund sponsors many activities that are free to the public.
 A transfer is made yearly to cover the non-self-supported programs as needed.
 The transfer is in this department. - Community Services Salaries (10-58-110).
 This account reflects the largest change due to the reallocation of salaries for the Public Works Director, and the salary of the Community Services Director position. - Community Services Part Time Salaries (10-58-120).
 This account reflects the largest change due to the reallocation of Code Enforcement officer from the Admin.
 Dept. - Community Services GIS/Mapping (10-58-325).
 This account was new to this department two years ago, as well as several other departments.
 The expense was previously included in the Engineering account (10-58-312). - Streets Equip.
 Supplies & Maint.
 (10-60-250).
 Maintenance costs have decreased as older equipment and vehicles have been replaced in the last couple of years. - Streets Mailboxes and Street Signs (10-60-415).
 A new account was created last year as city policy changed.
 Mailboxes and street signs are no longer installed by the developers but are purchased and installed by the City.
 Developers pay the City to do the work and the revenue is recorded in account 10-34-270. - Streets Streetlights (10-60-426).
 The new streetlight policy was adopted to reduce costs and provide uniformity to the city lights.
-Like the previous new account, developers pay for this expense. - Parks Salaries (10-70-110).
+Like the previous new account, developers pay for this expense.

+- Parks Salaries (10-70-110).
 The Parks department budget shows the addition of one full-time employee last year.
-As the City has added new parks, and/or new retention basins that are maintained as parks, the need for additional personnel has become necessary to keep the same level of service to the citizens.

-• Capital Projects (Fund 45).
+As the City has added new parks, and/or new retention basins that are maintained as parks, the need for additional personnel has become necessary to keep the same level of service to the citizens. - Capital Projects (Fund 45).

-0 Admin - Christmas lights and decorations \$ 2,000 0 Fire - Vehicle replacement program \$ 185,000 0 Streets - Public Works facility \$ TBD 0 Streets - Streetlight Replacement Program \$ 50,000 • TUF - Street Projects (56-76-730).
-0 City Projects (chip seal only in 2023) \$ 954,000 0 New Subdivision chip seal (paid by developers) \$ 186,000 0 Transportation Utility Fee (TUF) rate study \$ 30,000 0 Street scan software \$ 4,000
+0 Admin - Christmas lights and decorations \$ 2,000 0 Fire - Vehicle replacement program \$ 185,000 0 Streets - Public Works facility \$ TBD 0 Streets - Streetlight Replacement Program \$ 50,000 0 Streets - 2799 Right-of-Way (re-budgeted) \$ 175,000 • TUF - Street Projects (56-76-730).
+0 City Projects \$ 954,000 0 New Subdivision chip seal (paid by developers) \$ 186,000